What story can you see in this image?

 All books from the competition come in both English and Filipino translations and are downloadable for free here on our website.
 The competition is an integral part of CANVAS’ One Million Books for One Million Filipino Children Campaign.

 1. The Romeo Forbes Children's Story Writing Competition is open to all Filipinos.

 2. Entries must not have been previously published, and all entrants must warrant the originality of their submitted entries.

 3. Writers may submit only one entry, in English or Filipino, which shall be of 1,000 words or less.
 This word limit is a strict and absolute limit.
 Even just one word above the limit will be enough to disqualify an entry.

 4. There is no particular theme, other than the use of this year's contest piece, a new work (shown above) by artist Guerrero Habulan, as the inspiration or basis for the entry.

 5. All entrants hereby agree to authorize CANVAS to post such entries on its website, as CANVAS deems fit, and free from any payments, royalties or fees whatsoever.

 6. There shall be only one winner, who shall receive a cash prize of PhP 45,000.00 (less applicable withholding tax) for his/her entry.
 The winner shall be responsible for all applicable taxes.

 The winning writer shall also be entitled to five (5) free copies upon publication of the book.

-It is hereby understood that the cash prize to be awarded to the winner shall include consideration of such intellectual property and publication rights to the story, and the writer shall not be entitled to any other royalties or fees from earnings, if any, that may result from future publication of, licensing of, or other transactions on the same.
+The prize money that will be awarded shall then constitute full payment of such concurrent and non-exclusive grant of intellectual property and publication rights to the winning story.
+The winner shall not be entitled to any other royalties or fees from earnings, if any, that may result from future publication, licensing, creation of derivatives, and other transactions based on the same.